Executive burnout recovery through deep rest and resilience

 May 21, 2026

-But for many executives, founders, and senior leaders, burnout is not caused by a lack of ambition.
+Burnout is often treated like a motivation problem.
+But for many executives and senior leaders, burnout is not caused by a lack of ambition.
 It is caused by a nervous system that has been operating under pressure for too long without enough real recovery.

 A burned-out leader does not only need another productivity system.
 They need deep rest, nervous system recovery, and a practical way to restore physiological balance.